Skip to main content

-Quest for Covid-19 T cell blood test
+Quest for COVID-19 T cell blood test

 4 August 2020

-A leading biotech company co-founded by a Cardiff University alumnus has been awarded funding from Innovate UK to develop a new immunity test for Covid-19.
+A leading biotech company co-founded by a Cardiff University alumnus has been awarded funding from Innovate UK to develop a new immunity test for COVID-19.

 Current methods focus on finding antibodies in blood samples, but Cardiff-based Indoor Biotechnologies is developing a test to examine T cells, which play a critical role in controlling and eradicating viral infections.

-If successful, the Simple Cellular Immunity Test (SCIT) can identify the presence of T cells that respond to the virus which causes Covid-19 from a single tube of blood, within 24 hours.
+If successful, the Simple Cellular Immunity Test (SCIT) can identify the presence of T cells that respond to the virus which causes COVID-19 from a single tube of blood, within 24 hours.

-Cardiff alumnus Dr James Hindley, executive director of Indoor Biotechnologies, said: "We are delighted to have been awarded funding to develop this unique product which may help in the fight against this pandemic."
+Cardiff University alumnus Dr James Hindley, executive director of Indoor Biotechnologies, said: "We are delighted to have been awarded funding to develop this unique product which may help in the fight against this pandemic."

 Dr Martin Scurr, a post-doctorate researcher in the School of Medicine, Cardiff University, who has secured a secondment as project manager at Indoor Biotechnologies to set up the test, said: "The aim is to develop a T cell test that can be easily used by labs across the world, enabling mass testing of Covid-19 T cell immunity to be performed."